All Episodes

 It is what it is.

-Let's get our priority straight.
+Let's get our priorities straight.

-Lindsay Lohan.
+Lindsey Lohan.

 Oh, and LeBron James.

-LeBron James, the rumors are out now that LeBron James is going to pick Miami over New York.
+The rumors are out now that LeBron James is going to pick Miami over New York.

-He's got this big one-hour show tonight on ESPN, where he's going to announce his decision.
+He's got this big one-hour show tonight on ESPN where he's going to announce his decision.

-And what she had printed on her fingernails.
+This story rivals Lindsey Lohan and what she had printed on her fingernails.

 Has LeBron ever won anything?